cianmawhinney/homelab/README.md

 This repository is currently undergoing a revamp.
 At present the Ansible playbook is the only section ready for use.

 Goals for the repo:
-- Build VM images for faster deployments
+- Pre-build VM images for faster deployments
 - Continuous deployment using immutable infrastructure
 - Tightening up on security for secrets (move away from a local vars.yml file 👀)
 - Documentation & diagrams